top of page

 The swank double-decker coming up in its place will be a decisive leap in urban mobility for the country’s commercial capital, with hopes to unclog it's perpetually-jammed arterial routes while seamlessly connecting Mumbai to expanding eastern waterfront besides residential and commercial complexes in the region.

-Being built by the Maharashtra Road Infrastructure Development Corporation (MSRIDC) Ltd. at a cost of a little over Rs.
+Being built by the Maharashtra Rail Infrastructure Development Corporation (MSRIDC) Ltd. at a cost of a little over Rs.
 167-cr, hectic work is on to demolish the old bridge, built in 1913 that connected Prabhadevi-Parel.

 Giant cranes at work